Vance arrives in Israel to shore up Gaza's fragile ceasefire

 Residents said prices for essential goods soared on Sunday after militants killed two Israeli soldiers and Israel responded with strikes that killed dozens of Palestinians.
 Israel also threatened to halt humanitarian aid.

+At a market in the central city of Deir al-Balah, a 25-kilogram (55-pound) package of flour was selling for more than $70 on Sunday, up from about $12 shortly after the ceasefire.
+By Tuesday, the price was around $30.

 Mohamed al-Faqawi, a Khan Younis resident, accused merchants of taking advantage of the perilous security situation.
-“Our concern stems from the wicked merchants,” he said.
-“They are exploiting us.”
+“They are exploiting us,” he said.

 Gaza doctors say bodies returned with signs of torture